Sign in →

 Additional cytogenetic techniques such as chromosomal microarray (CMAH / Chromosomal Microarray, Hematologic Disorders, Varies) may be helpful to resolve questions related to ploidy (hyperdiploid clone vs doubled hypodiploid clone) or to resolve certain clonal structural rearrangements such as the presence or absence of intra-chromosomal amplification of chromosome 21 (iAMP21).
 A summary of the characteristic chromosome abnormalities identified in B-ALL is listed in the following table.

 Table.
-Common Chromosome Abnormalities in B-cell Acute Lymphoblastic Leukemia
+Common Chromosome Abnormalities in B-cell Acute Lymphoblastic Leukemia/Lymphoma

 Leukemia type